gardenlinux/gardenlinux/docs/how-to/installation/on-premises/pxe-boot.md

 3. Creates a 4G target disk for installation
 4. Sets up the HTTP server to serve PXE files
 5. Boots QEMU via network boot — `gl-autoinstall.service` runs and installs automatically
-6. Waits for kexec into the installed system
+6. Waits for installation to complete and system to power off
+7. Starts a second QEMU instance booting from the installed disk
-7. Runs the test suite on the installed system
+8. Runs the test suite on the installed system

 This workflow allows testing the complete PXE boot + installation process without requiring a full PXE infrastructure setup.